ANN IREN BUAN, KARI DYRDAL, MARIT TINGLEFF, ASK BJØRLO, PAULIINA PÖLLÄNEN, ASLAUG JULIUSSEN, CARL EMIL JACOBSEN, MONICA FLAKK, LENE BØDKER

 In Danish, it is called efterår – a time after, when nature lets go, but in its retreat opens space for growth and remembrance.
 In Norwegian, it is called høst – a time to gather, preserve, and prepare.
 Between the words, a space emerges where dissolution and abundance, loss and ripening can exist side by side.
 Here, we step into nature’s cycle and feel our own vulnerability mirrored in its movement.

-The artists in this exhibition work precisely within this in-between.
-They explore the cycles of materials, their ability to transform and be transformed, to hold on to the fleeting and open up to new meanings.
-Nature appears not as a backdrop, but as an active participant – as raw material, memory, and resonance chamber.
-In the works, the relationship between the ephemeral and the enduring is negotiated, between body and landscape, between memory and moment.
-This is an art that lets the rhythm of autumn seep into forms, colours, and surfaces – an art that asks how we ourselves are embedded in the world we seek to hold, understand, or change.
+The artists in this exhibition work within this in-between.
+They explore the life cycles of materials—their capacity to change and be changed, to capture the ephemeral, and to reveal new meanings.
+Nature appears not as a backdrop, but as an active participant – as raw material, memory, and a resonance chamber.
+In the works, the relationship between the transitory and the enduring is negotiated, between body and landscape, between moment and memory.